Learn About the Cost of College

 College pays off in the long run

-College can be expensive, but this should not stop you from pursuing a higher education.
+While college can be expensive for some students, this should not stop you from pursuing a higher education.

 The money you invest in a college education will pay off in the long run.
 In fact, recent studies show that over the course of a person's working life, individuals with a bachelor's degree will earn $2.1 million on average — nearly twice as much as workers with only a high school diploma.